chr15m/nkv/README.md

 ## Usage

 The first time you run `nkv`, it generates a new Nostr private key and a configuration file at `./.nkv`.
-This file stores your private key and the list of Nostr relays used to sync your data.
+This file stores the private key and the list of Nostr relays used to sync the data.
+Using the same config on different machines gives access to the same kv store.

 **Set a value:**
 ```bash